y0lka/Udacity/P2 (Memory Game)/README.md

 If the cards match, both cards stay flipped over.
 If the cards do not match, both cards are flipped face down.
 The game ends once all cards have been correctly matched.

+## Credit

+Shuffle javaScript function was used from http://stackoverflow.com/a/2450976